PTC-Education/Candy-Sorter/README.md

 `
 git clone https://github.com/PTC-Education/Candy-Sorter
 `
-1. Run the following commands from within the CandySorter folder in the terminal on the Raspberry Pi (run "cd CandySorter" from terminal to get into the CandySorter folder on the pi)
+1. Run the following commands from within the CandySorter folder in the terminal on the Raspberry Pi (run `cd CandySorter` from terminal to get into the CandySorter folder on the pi)
 ```
 sudo pip3 install adafruit-circuitpython-servokit
 sudo pip3 install adafruit-circuitpython-tcs34725